konsumer/graphql-codegen-knex-migration/README.md

 This will allow you to generate database migrations to setup [knex](https://knexjs.org/) with [graphql-code-generator](https://graphql-code-generator.com/).

-You can use this to create your data-store, and eventually I will have a resolver-generator, too that will work with it.
+You can use this with [graphql-codegen-knex-joinmonster](https://github.com/konsumer/graphql-codegen-knex-joinmonster) to create the join-monster meta info that matches this.

+To see a complete example project, checkout [graphql-codegen-knex-example](https://github.com/konsumer/graphql-codegen-knex-example)

 ## usage